GlenMerlin/PHPSessionsTutorial/README.md

 - Your Browser of Choice

 # First Steps
 To get started with sessions, we first need to create a PHP file.
 If you have an existing website, you can simply change the file extension from .html to .php.
-This tells the website server that there is code it needs to run inside this file before sending it too the user.
+This tells the website server that there is code it needs to run inside this file before sending it to the user.
 I'm going to start off by creating a basic PHP document called `index.php`.
 Inside this PHP document I'll put some placeholder HTML like so:
 ```html
 <!-- index.php -->
 <!DOCTYPE html>